BSc (Hons) Building Surveying

 |4.5||Project* – This module is for non-apprenticeship students only.
 It is a six month module which can be started in either the April or October semester.|

-Should you require further information about programme content please view the programme specification and the module information sheet.
-The programme specification sets out aims and intended learning outcomes, while the module information sheet provides further detail of the content and assessment method for each module.
+Should you require further information about programme content please view the programme specification, which sets out aims and intended learning outcomes.

 UCEM has the right to revise and amend the programme in order to: